 Who teaches the courses?

-Faculty members teaching in the MS in Health Administration program have experience as nurses, accountants, health care executives and other roles within the health care context, as well as extensive academic credentials.
-This ensures that you get a solid theoretical base of knowledge combined with the perspective of real-world experience.
+Our expert faculty members have experience as nurses, accountants, healthcare executives, and other roles within the healthcare context, as well as extensive academic credentials.
+With their guidance, you get a solid theoretical base of knowledge combined with the perspective of real-world experience.

 What’s the career outlook in health administration like?